 What we saw stunned us all.
 Our client had been inside a compartment in the circular leg of an offshore drilling platform.
 He was welding on one side of a steel wall called a bulkhead.
 On the other side of the bulkhead was his welding partner.
 Somehow the acetylene and oxygen hoses that fed their torches were burned in two while cutting.
-This resulted in pressurized open flames shooting from severed hoses which slashed back and forth inside this confined steel chamber blocking the only possible exit for both men and heating the chamber like a furnace.
+This resulted in pressurized open flames shooting from severed hoses, which slashed back and forth inside this confined steel chamber, blocking the only possible exit for both men and heating the chamber like a furnace.

 The trial testimony of his surviving partner was grotesque.
 He recalled our client screaming, crying, and calling to him as he slowly burned to death.
 Both men yelled and banged on the steel walls of the compartment, praying that someone outside would hear them.
 No one did.

-There is more to tell about this case, but suffice it to say early and aggressive action including, the obtaining of a restraining order, the refusal to take no for an answer, and the intervention of law enforcement, resulted in the securing of valuable evidence that would have been otherwise lost.
+There is more to tell about this case, but suffice it to say early and aggressive action, including the obtaining of a restraining order, the refusal to take no for an answer, and the intervention of law enforcement, resulted in the securing of valuable evidence that would have been otherwise lost.

-“I remember the minute I was hired on the BP case.
-I was driving toward Houston and I immediately began calling engineering experts I had worked with in the past, and other attorneys who had recently tried similar cases in order to discuss the expert witnesses they had used in their trials.
-Many of the experts I called that day with were later called by other lawyers working on the case.
-Within two weeks a meeting of the victims’ attorneys convened and we began pooling our resources and experts in order to better represent our clients.
-Within four weeks, all attorneys wrote significant checks in order to fund our discovery efforts.
-However each lawyer and law firm continued to represent their own clients individually.
-Within seven weeks, my clients had a binding agreement that paid them a very large settlement amount immediately and guaranteed they would receive further amounts in the future as the other cases went to trial.
+I was hired within days of the disaster, as were most of the other attorneys involved.
+I remember the minute I was hired on the BP case.
+I was driving toward Houston, and I immediately began calling engineering experts I had worked with in the past and other attorneys who had recently tried similar cases to discuss the expert witnesses they had used in their trials.
+Many of the experts I called that day were later contacted by other lawyers working on the case.
+Within two weeks, a meeting of the victims’ attorneys convened, and we began pooling our resources and experts to better represent our clients.
+Within four weeks, all attorneys wrote significant checks to fund our discovery efforts.
+However, each lawyer and law firm continued to represent their own clients individually.
+Within seven weeks, my clients had a binding agreement that paid them a substantial settlement amount immediately and guaranteed they would receive additional amounts in the future as the other cases went to trial.
 (The specific amounts of the settlements are confidential.)